-Welcome to Number 16, the fun website that is all about words, language and literature.
+Welcome to Number 16, the fun website that focuses on words, language and literature.
 It is named after my favourite number.
 I am Joanne Madden and I'm from Toronto, Canada.
 To find out what I have written on any topic, use the search box directly below.
 For TV trivia, please check my other website, TV Banter (www.tvbanter.net).

 The following infographic defines and illustrates both the negative and positive aspects of peer pressure.
 It provides you with tips on how to help your child deal with the demands of these everyday pressures.
 It serves as a guide on how to recognize these situations and it demonstrates how making the best decisions for you and your child is a skill that can be learned.
 The purpose of this infographic is to make you feel more comfortable when peer pressure occurs.
 I hope you find it useful and informative. - Joanne